“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 Forget the NBA; it’s here where you will find the true fans of the game.
 So much so that their motto is ‘God may have created a man, but Zadar created basketball.
 It’s the number one sport, the pride of the city.

 Zadar offers extraordinary local cuisine.
 In other words, you can call it Croatia’s Culinary heart.
 It has everything from local seafood to slow-cooked lamb in mountain herbs to satisfy your taste buds.
-We were so enamored with Croatian cuisine we dedicated a blog post to it.
+We were so enamored with Croatian cuisine that we dedicated a blog post to it.
 Check out our Croatia Cuisine post here.

-Top 9 Things to Do in Zadar Croatia
+Top 9 Things to Do in Zadar, Croatia

 If you want to plan your independent adventure, here are the top 10 things you can do in Zadar to immerse yourself in the culture and make your trip more meaningful.

 2. Drop by Roman Square, founded in the middle of the 1st century BCE as a colony in which Roman veterans settled.
 You can look closely at the numerous excavated remains of Roman buildings, inscriptions, and others set on the lawns.
-Here you will find locals and their children playing in the square among these Roman ruins as if a playground.
+Here, you will find locals and their children playing in the square among these Roman ruins as if they were a playground.
 Grab an ice cream cone, and enjoy the delightful setting.

 3. Drop by the Park of Queen Jelena, one of the city’s oldest parks.
 It was interestingly founded by the Austrian commander, Governor Baron Franz Ludwig von Welden, in the area of military fortifications.
 Governor Van Walden was a great lover of nature and interested in botany, particularly Dalmatian flora.
 During his service in Zadar, he collected plant characteristics of the region to set up extensive lush green gardens.